What is Receivables Factoring?

 What is a Factoring Company?

-A factoring company, sometimes called a Factor, purchases invoices for an agreed-upon fee so that companies can turn their accounts receivables into working capital.
-Once the factoring company owns the assets, it collects payment from customers.
+A factoring company, sometimes referred to as a Factor, purchases invoices for an agreed-upon fee, allowing companies to convert their accounts receivable into working capital.
+Once the factoring company owns the assets, it collects payments from customers.
+The factoring company takes responsibility for the unpaid invoices.

 In some ways, the factoring company acts as your accounts receivable back office.
-Most factoring companies follow up with your customers to collect payment and issue the remaining balance once the customer pays.
+Most factoring companies follow up with your customers to collect payment and then issue the remaining balance once the customer has paid.
+Factors evaluate the creditworthiness of the seller’s customers to determine eligibility for factoring, rather than the seller’s credit history.

 How do I find Factoring Companies?

-There are plenty of factoring companies to choose from, and the question is, how do you find the right factoring company?
-There are several important factors to consider when looking for a factoring company.
+There are many factoring companies to choose from, and the question is, how do you find the right factoring company?
+Several key factors should be considered when selecting a factoring company.

 Fees

 The first thing to consider is the cost.
-Invoice factoring will always be an expensive way to secure financing – but some companies are far more expensive than others.
-You want to make sure that you can afford the fees and that the cost of financing is worth it for your business.
+Invoice factoring will always be an expensive way to secure financing, but some companies are far more costly than others.
+You want to ensure that you can afford the fees and that the cost of funding is worthwhile for your business.

 Recourse vs. Non-Recourse

 Recourse factoring means your company is liable if your customers default on their invoices.
-In non-recourse factoring, you don’t have to pay if your customers default due to specific reasons such as bankruptcy.
-Non-recourse factoring is more expensive, but the added protection might make it worth it.
+In non-recourse factoring, the factoring company accepts responsibility for any unpaid invoice.
+You don’t have to pay if your customers default due to specific reasons, such as bankruptcy.
+Non-recourse factoring is more expensive, but the added protection may make it worthwhile.

 Notification Factoring